cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 aspect of jQuery, the CSS DOM selector using the (relatively) new `document.querySelectorAll()` method and converting the NodeList to an array for easy further manipulation.

+I hope this brief introduction to NodeLists (and arrays) has been useful.
+Please let me know in the comments if you have any questions or corrections.